Glossary

 EoT

-If an effect ends with “(EoT)” at the end of its description, a creature suffers the effect until the end of their next turn.
+If an effect ends with “(EoT)” at the end of its description, a creature suffers the effect until the end of their next turn, or the current turn if they got the effect on their current turn.

 Forced Movement